obeliskgolem/cmx-botkun_001/README.md

 # manually config your config.yaml file with generated token
 ```

 3. There is a bug in official Mastodon API and you should modify `streaming/response.rb` accordingly.
-In my laptop, the source code was downloaded into `/Users/XXX/.rbenv/versions/2.3.6/lib/ruby/gems/2.3.0/bundler/gems/mastodon-api-6557c5cc580f/lib/mastodon/`
+See tootsuite/mastodon-api#36 for details.

 ```
 vim /Users/XXXXXX/.rbenv/versions/2.3.6/lib/ruby/gems/2.3.0/bundler/gems/mastodon-api-6557c5cc580f/lib/mastodon/streaming/response.rb